uipe/SillyTavern-Presence/README.md

 - `/presenceForceNonePresent <mes_index|mes_range>?` Makes **all** characters forget **everything**.
 - `/presenceForceAllPresent <mes_index|mes_range>?` Makes **all** characters remember **everything**.
 - `/presenceCopy source_index=<mes_index> target_index=<mes_index>` Copies the Tracker of a message and pastes it on another one - it does not replace the original tracker.
+- `/presenceGenerateString <mes_index|mes_range>?` Generates a string with all characters present in a message, range of messages, or the entire chat if no message is specified.

 ## Thanks to Contributors
 - **cloak1505** for the update to the commands descriptions.